This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The Saudi authorities have set forth specific guidelines for Hajj pilgrims regarding the Mahram:

-• The Mahram must provide complete information on his spouse and children or any relative travelling with him.
+• the Mahram must provide complete information on his spouse and children or any relative travelling with him.

-• He must also submit copies of marriage or birth certificates and proof of kinship along with the application form.
+• he must also submit copies of marriage or birth certificates and proof of kinship along with the application form.

-• Women are required to travel for Hajj with a Mahram.
+• women are required to travel for Hajj with a Mahram.

-• Women over the age of 45 may travel without a Mahram in an organized group if they present a notarized letter of no objection from their Mahram, authorizing them to travel for Hajj with the named group.
+• women over the age of 45 may travel without a Mahram in an organized group if they present a notarized letter of no objection from their Mahram, authorizing them to travel for Hajj with the named group.

 Vaccination requirements